‘You are one in a Melon’: Consumable myths hitting the ground with a splat in the work of Driton Selmani

 Driton Selmani (b.
 1987) is a Kosovo-born and based artist working across a variety of interdisciplinary media.
-His work includes photography, performances, illustrations, sculptures and interventions in public space, works that take different forms, but are underlined by the desire to deconstruct and question the idea of given reality.
-Selmani often uses the frame of Kosovo as a means to enter this discussion, as a space on which various identities have been imposed by insiders and outsiders in the past and present.
-The lived reality of these fluxuating identities and narratives forms questions that are also applicable to many other realities, especially a Europe questioning itself amidst issues of migration, xenophobia and populism.
+His work includes photography, performances, illustrations, sculptures, and interventions in public space, works that take different forms but are underlined by the desire to deconstruct and question the idea of a given reality.
+Selmani often uses the frame of Kosovo as a means to enter this discussion, as space on which various identities have been imposed by insiders and outsiders in the past and present.
+The lived reality of these fluxuating identities and narratives form questions that are also applicable to many other realities, especially a Europe questioning itself amidst issues of migration, xenophobia, and populism.

-Selmani’s practice does not provide a solution to these issues, but rather seeks to emphasise the lack of a certain answer behind them.
+Selmani’s practice does not provide a solution to these issues but rather seeks to emphasize the lack of a certain answer behind them.
 Reality in this sense implies a given, static history, a concept that is especially problematic in the shifting historical space of Kosovo, but also is relevant to a European Union questioning and often undermining its basic values.
 Underlining all of this is the idea of given concepts and descriptors as inadequate to encompass the shifting times and spaces of the present.
-These concepts often manifest in the forms of myths, stories and symbols.
+These concepts often manifest in the forms of myths, stories, and symbols.

 They say you can’t hold two watermelons in one hand, 2012

 C-Print on aluminium, 150×100 cm, Kunstraum Niederösterreich, Vienna